-Hurley’s short fiction has appeared in magazines such as Lightspeed, EscapePod, and Strange Horizons, and anthologies such as The Lowest Heaven and Year’s Best SF.
-She is the winner of the Sydney J. Bounds Award for Best Newcomer and the Kitschy Award for Best Debut Novel.
-She has been a finalist for the Nebula Award, the Locus Award and had her work included on the Tiptree Award Honor List.
-Her fiction has been translated into Romanian, Swedish, and Russian.
+Hurley’s short fiction has appeared in magazines such as Popular Science Magazine, Lightspeed, Vice Magazine’s Terraform, EscapePod, Strange Horizons, and Amazing Stories as well as anthologies such as The Lowest Heaven, The Mammoth Book of SF Stories by Women, Year’s Best SF and Year’s Best Science Fiction and Fantasy.
+Her work has been translated into Romanian, Swedish, German, Hebrew, Chinese, Turkish, Spanish and Russian.
 She is also a graduate of Clarion West.